19 Food Facts That May Change How You Eat

 An Australian study published in 2015 in BMC Medicine found that people in their 60s who ate a lot of processed junk food had a smaller hippocampus—part of the brain crucial to learning and memory—than those who ate mostly fresh, whole foods.
 And in 2019, research published in the American Heart Association’s journal Stroke revealed a link between diet drinks and heart disease, stroke, and death from all causes.
 Specifically, women who drank two or more diet drinks a day had a 29 percent higher chance of heart disease, a 31 percent higher chance of stroke, and 16 percent increased risk of dying earlier than women who drank the stuff less than once a week.
 This builds on earlier research tying diet soda to Alzheimer’s disease: People who drank one or more artificially sweetened drinks per day were nearly three times more likely to develop dementia than those who drank less than one a week.
 Keep in mind that these types of studies can show an association between two factors but don’t prove that one caused the other.
 That said, here are 9 of the best brain foods you should be eating.

-Almond milk isn’t as healthy as you think
+Almond milk may not be as healthy as you think

 “I’m always baffled by folks who want to avoid processed food yet drink almond milk,” says Angela Lemond, RDN, CSP, LD, a nutritionist in Plano, Texas, and spokesperson for the Academy of Nutrition and Dietetics.
 “Commercial almond milk is four to five almonds, water, added vitamins, and additives to make it look like milk.
 It’s very man-made.”
 She recommends that people snack on whole almonds and drink regular cow’s milk to maximize their nutrients in the most natural way possible.
+(If you normally consume dairy, that is.)
 Check out the 50 healthiest foods you can buy at the grocery store.

 Your nails and jelly beans have something in common

 You know that shiny, long-lasting shellac manicure you’re obsessed with?
 That same substance is used to give jelly beans, candy corn, and other glazed candy their shine, says Zeitlin.
 And that’s not even all.
 Shellac is actually a secretion from an insect.
-For a better way to satisfy your sweet tooth, join team dark chocolate—it has antioxidants and comes from the cacao plant, not a bug.
+If you want to satisfy your sweet tooth without this additive, join team dark chocolate—it has antioxidants and comes from the cacao plant, not a bug.

 Processed food isn’t all bad